Illinois food handler license and insurance requirements

 Linkedin

-The Illinois Department of Public Health (IDPH) requires all paid workers who handle food to complete an ANSI-accredited food safety training program within 30 days of employment.1
+The Illinois Department of Public Health (IDPH) requires all paid restaurant, cafe, catering and food service workers to complete an ANSI-accredited food safety training program and get their Illinois food handlers license within 30 days of employment.

 Who needs an Illinois food handler certificate?

-All employees who work with unpackaged food, food equipment, utensils or food contact surfaces must have a food handler certificate within 30 days of employment.1
+All employees who work with unpackaged food, food equipment, utensils or food contact surfaces must have a food handler certificate within 30 days of starting their job.
+This includes waitstaff, chefs, prep cooks, bussers, bartenders and event staff at restaurants, and other food service employees.

-There are a few other individuals who may be exempt from the Illinois food handling certificate requirements, such as:
+A few other individuals who may be exempt from the Illinois food handling certificate requirements include:

-• Nursing or therapy staff who assist with delivering trays or assisting patients with feeding but do not prepare meals
+• Nursing or therapy staff who deliver trays or assist patients with feeding

-• Volunteers who handle food but are not food service establishment employees
+• Volunteers who are not food service establishment employees

 Along with ensuring legal compliance with the requirements set out by the state for food handler certificates, Illinois businesses benefit from this training.
-By ensuring that your employees are properly trained in food handling and preparation techniques, you can reduce your business’s risk of causing foodborne illness.
+Ensuring your employees receive proper training in food handling and preparation techniques can reduce the risk of your business causing foodborne illness.

-How to get an Illinois food handler license
+How to get a food handlers license in Illinois

 To get a food handling certification, Illinois restaurant workers must complete an American National Standards Institute (ANSI) accredited training course.
-Courses are available both in person and online.1
+Courses are available both in person and online.

-In these ANSI-accredited courses, food handlers learn about various topics related to safe food handling, including:
+In these ANSI-accredited courses, you’ll learn about various topics related to safe food handling, including:

 • Preventing foodborne illness